J.D., University of Maryland

 United States Supreme Court

-Ms. Kim’s scientific experience is in the areas of microbial and mammalian biology.
+Ms. Kim’s scientific experience is grounded in the areas of microbial and mammalian biology.
 As a graduate student, she researched the regulation of the chloramphenicol acetyltransferase gene in Bacillus subtilis.
-She then worked as a research scientist studying the developmental expression of thyrotropin releasing hormone in mammalian systems.
+She later worked as a research scientist studying the developmental expression of thyrotropin releasing hormone in mammalian systems.
 Ms. Kim is a co-author of eleven publications resulting from her scientific research.

 Ms. Kim is an Adjunct Professor at Sogang University Law School in Korea.
 She was an editor of the Journal of International Law and Trade.
 She speaks conversational Korean.